AbigailMcbride8683524/mils/README.md

 Updated README with new instructions - update 25 Improved performance optimization - v9.3.8
 Updated README with new instructions - 81
+Added new feature for better user experience - v9.7.9